Roger H. Brown

-Roger H. Brown (born 1956) is an American businessman, philanthropist, and academic administrator and former president of Berklee College of Music.
+Roger H. Brown (born 1956) is an American businessman, philanthropist, and academic administrator and a former president of Berklee College of Music.
 Brown is also the co-founder of Bright Horizons and founder and chairman of the Salt Lick Incubator.

 Early life and education

 Brown was born in Gainesville, Georgia in 1956.
 Brown graduated Phi Beta Kappa from Davidson College with a degree in physics and public policy in 1978.
 He then spent a year teaching science and math in Kenya before returning to the United States to attend the Yale School of Management, where he earned his MBA.

 Career

 After his first year at Yale, he and his wife, Linda A. Mason, co-directed Land Bridge, a famine relief program on the Cambodia-Thailand border.
 Working under the auspices of CARE and UNICEF, the program served as many as 25,000 people a day and was the largest emergency food distribution effort ever attempted.
 He then returned to Yale, earning a Masters in Public and Private Management in 1982.
 He and Mason wrote a book about their experiences in Cambodia, Rice, Rivalry, and Politics.

 After graduating, Brown took a job with Boston management consulting firm, Bain and Company, but left in January 1985 to co-direct famine relief efforts in Sudan for Save the Children.
-The innovative program developed by Brown and Mason established many local food distribution centers, rather than a few centralized ones.
+The program developed by Brown and Mason established many local food distribution centers, rather than a few centralized ones.

 Returning to Boston, Brown and Mason co-founded Bright Horizons, which provided on-site child care for client-company employees, in 1986.
-Under their leadership, the company grew into a publicly traded company which currently employs 33,000 people (2019).
-Brown served as chief executive officer until January 2002.
+Under their leadership, the company grew into a publicly traded company which employs 33,000 people (2019).
+Brown was chief executive officer until January 2002.
 He and Mason also co-founded the Horizons Initiative, now Horizons for Homeless Children, which provide services for homeless children, and the Bright Horizons Foundation for Children, which creates safe, enriching, and nurturing spaces in homeless shelters, domestic violence shelters, and other agencies.
 In July, 2012 Brown assumed the role of Chairman of the Board for Boston After School and Beyond.
 He is the recipient of the White House's Ron Brown Award for Corporate Leadership and the Ernst & Young/USA Today Entrepreneur of the Year Award.